Labor Day clothing sales 2023: The 30+ best deals, from Adidas to Zappos

 Nordstrom Rack

 Mind-blowing deals are happening at Nordstrom Rack right now.
-Take this one: $59 shorts for $17.
+Take this one: A flowy dress from Anne Klein for $28 down from $89.
 Sign us up!

 Our top deal pick: